ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 </details>

 Our VA Medical Center team confidently published hundreds more pages the following week and continues to do so as of writing.
-Although there was still more work to do as the website grew, we concluded that the __GraphQL upgrade effectively eliminated our concerns of website scalability for the foreseeable future__.
+Although there is still much more work to do as the website grows, we concluded that the __GraphQL upgrade effectively eliminated our concerns of website scalability for the foreseeable future__.

 ### Links
 - https://github.com/department-of-veterans-affairs/vets-website/pull/15974